7 craft villages to visit around Hue city

-The materials and tools used for the making of paintings are essentially from craftsmanship.
+The materials and tools used for the creating of paintings are essentially from craftsmanship.
 The images are printed on a traditional “do” paper and traditionally apply the original colors of the plants.
 Daily life, ancestor worship, religious rites, men and women in traditional dress of yesteryear...
-Everything that attaches to ancestral traditions is highlighted under the hands of craftsmen.
+Everything that is attached to ancestral traditions is highlighted under the hands of craftsmen.
 A fully manual work based on the adaptation and imagination of the craftsman makes each painting unique with its own blend of colours.

-Access: Phu Mau Ward, Phu Vang District, about 8 km from Hue, downstream of Perfume River
+Access: Phu Mau Ward, Phu Vang District, about 8 km from Hue, Access: Phu Mau Ward, Phu Vang District, about 8 km from Hue, downstream of Perfume River.

 Villages of conical hats

-Known as cultural symbol of the country, the image of a conical hat is inseparable from the charm of the women of Hue and this city full of poetry.
-Therefore, it is not surprising to find villages making these headgear that abounded in the vicinity of the ancient capital city like Da Le, Phu Cam, Doc So, Trieu Tay, Kim Long...
-A know-how forged hundreds of years leaves its footprints at every job made from banana leaf, bamboo stalks and a lot of patience.
-A work demands steps to be made, like material sorting, cutting, sewing of leaves, creation of patterns and finalization with layers of resin.
+Known as a cultural symbol of the country, the image of a conical hat is inseparable from the charm of the women of Hue and this city full of poetry.
+Therefore, it is not surprising to find villages making this headgear that abounded in the vicinity of the ancient capital city like Da Le, Phu Cam, Doc So, Trieu Tay, and Kim Long.
+A know-how forged over hundreds of years leaves its footprints at every creation made from banana leaf, bamboo stalks and a lot of patience.
+The work demands certain steps be taken, like material sorting, cutting, sewing of leaves, creation of patterns and then finishing the hat with layers of resin.

 The most famous of Hue's conical hats is "non bai tho" or poem conical hat which is a true work of art.
-Touch your soul of poetry by wearing a simple object that invites to be admired with delicacy.
-It is also one of the first memories to bring visitors to Hue and Vietnam.
-If you are tempted, go to the known villages in Hue for its beautiful conical hats, such as Tay Ho, My Lam, Phu Cam, Phuoc Vinh, Doc So, Trieu Tay which are not far from Hue city.
+Touch your soul with poetry by wearing a simple object that invites admiration.
+It is also one of the first memories experienced by visitors to Hue and Vietnam.
+If you are tempted, go to the known villages in Hue for their beautiful conical hats, such as Tay Ho, My Lam, Phu Cam, Phuoc Vinh, Doc So, and Trieu Tay which are not far from Hue city.

 Thanh Tien Paper Flower Village

-Usually on the fields for most of the time of the year, the twelfth lunar month is a really special occasion for the inhabitants of Thanh Tien.
-This is the time when families spend time immersing themselves in paper flowers of any color.
+The twelfth lunar month is a very special occasion for the inhabitants of Thanh Tien.
+This is when families spend time immersing themselves in paper flowers of any colour.

 Born of the religious customs to which the inhabitants of this central region attach themselves, the paper flowers on the altars of geniuses and ancestors are renewed only once a year.
-This explains a big job for the craftsmen of Thanh Tien during a few months at the end of the year They have perfected their skills over the past four centuries.
-Over time, the Thanh Tien flowers under the hands and creativity of the talented, also address the different occasions, festivities, decoration of the house ...
-You will also see beautiful lotus of Thanh Tien at the international festival held in Hue every two years.
+This requires a big job for the craftsmen of Thanh Tien during the few months at the end of the year.
+They really have perfected their skills over the past four centuries.
+Over time, the Thanh Tien flowers under the hands and creativity of the talented, also address the different occasions, festivities, and decorations of the house...
+You will also see beautiful lotus leaves of Thanh Tien at the international festival held in Hue every two years.